owlcms/owlcms4-heroku-updater/README.md

-# Cloud Updater for OWLCMS4 Apps
-Updater for cloud installations of owlcms4 and publicresults

-#### Rationale

-#### Updating Existing OWLCMS Cloud Installations
+# Update Existing owlcms and publicresults Cloud Installations

 OWLCMS applications such as [OWLCMS4](https://github.com/owlcms/owlcms4-heroku) and its [Public Results Relay](https://github.com/owlcms/publicresults-heroku) can be deployed to Heroku using a simple button.